DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Percentile()`, `dip::PositionPercentile()` and `dip::Quartiles()` ignore NaN values.
 Note that `dip::Median()`
   and `dip::PositionMedian()` are simple interfaces to the percentile functions, and therefore now also ignore NaN values.

+- `dip::Histogram` ignores NaN values when constructing a histogram.
+When including out-of-bounds values, NaN values are added to the lower bin.

+- `dip::Histogram::Configuration::FindBin()` is overloaded for different data types, and properly handles NaN values.
+  `dip::Histogram::Bin()` also properly handles NaN values.

 ### Bug fixes

 - Fixed `dip::IsotropicErosion()` to use the same structuring element size as `dip::IsotropicDilation()`.